 This course is designed to introduce the student to the legal principles applicable to a variety of sport settings.
 The topic of tort liability will be explored in depth with special emphasis on effective management of risk.
 Prerequisite(s): Junior status or above as an SPMA or PHED major and SPMA 101.
 Notes: SPMA 101 may be taken concurrently with this course.

-548. Psychology of Sport and Physical Activity (3).
+566. Physical Education Curriculum & Methodology (3).